Who is "Mona Lisa"? - Historical Facts and Speculations

 According to this contemporary historical source, Leonardo's Mona Lisa was not Lisa Gherardini, but a certain Lisa del Giocondo!
 This big mistake done by Frank Zoellner, Giuseppe Pallanti and Veit Probst shows how important it is to have enough knowledge about the Middle Ages and the Renaissance when making historical claims.
 It was not until Protestantism gained widespread acceptance in the second half of the 16th century, that women in the Protestant states in Europe finally lost the last piece of their own identity, their own surname, when they became married.
 From now on they had to assume the surnames of their husbands.
 In the Catholic states like Belgium and Spain the women never had to change their surname.
 In Italy the change of the surname was introduced as recently as the 70s of the 20th century (Art.
 143 bis Cognome della moglie: La moglie aggiunge al proprio cognome quello del marito e lo conserva durante lo stato vedovile, fino a che passi a nuove nozze).
 But in all important documents like the passport or the driver license the Italian women still have to use their own surnames and not the surnames of their husbands.

 There was not one single woman in the first half of the 16th century, living in Europe who lost her own surname, which she had since her birth, because of becoming married.
 Lisa Gherardini, too, did not give up her own surname when she became married to Francesco del Giocondo.
 Her own surname was part of her identity.
 Even as wife of Francesco del Giocondo her full name was always Lisa Gherardini and never Lisa del Giocondo.
 Therefore, who is "Lisa del Giocondo"?
 We can find the answer in a family tree which is depicted in Giuseppe Pallanti's book "Mona Lisa Revealed – The True Identity of Leonardo's Model, Milan 2006".
 According to this historical source "Lisa del Giocondo" was a sister of the above mentioned Francesco del Giocondo and therefore also a sister-in-law of Lisa Gherardini.
 She was born in 1468 and was already 35 years old, when Leonardo da Vinci made the drawing of her.
 Because of her age she can be ruled out as the candidate for the woman at the Louvre.
 She was married to her cousin of the second degree, "Francesco del Giocondo", also a silk merchant, who can be found also as "Piero Francesco del Giocondo" or "Pierfrancesco del Giocondo" in the contemporary historical sources of the first half of the 16th century.
 This "Francesco del Giocondo" was born in 1460 and died in 1512 (according to Jean Richter) or in 1528 (according to Zoellner).
-Through the research work of Pallanti and Zöllner we know that Lisa del Giocondo gave birth at least to two daughters, one daughter, of whom we do not know the name and who died in June 1499, and another daughter called Marietta, and one son Piero: "... and the following year, 1496, she gave birth to a son who was called Piero after his paternal grandfather" (in: Giuseppe Pallanti: "Mona Lisa Revealed – The True Identity of Leonardo's Model, Milan 2006, page 60).
-Therefore we also know the name of the father of this second "Francesco del Giocondo": it was Piero del Giocondo who could have been a legitimate or an illegitimate son of Paolo del Giocondo.
+Lisa del Giocondo gave birth to at least five children: Piero (1496-1569), Camilla (1499-1518), Andrea (1502-after 1537), Giocondo (1507-before 1537) and Marietta († 1579).
+About her first son we read: "... and the following year, 1496, she gave birth to a son who was called Piero after his paternal grandfather" (in: Giuseppe Pallanti: "Mona Lisa Revealed – The True Identity of Leonardo's Model, Milan 2006, page 60).
+Therefore we also know the name of the father of this second "Francesco del Giocondo": it was Piero del Giocondo who must have been a legitimate or an illegitimate son of Paolo del Giocondo.

 Conclusion: Giorgio Vasari made no mistake.
 He described in his famous book not the portrait of the renowned lady at the Louvre, Isabella von Aragon, but the portrait of the Florentine merchant's wife Lisa del Giocondo, which is only a drawing of a head, probably without hair.
 There is a great chance, that this drawing is still in the Louvre, in one of its many storage rooms.
 It is not attributed to Leonardo da Vinci, but to a wrong painter by the art historians.
 Even today there are many works of Leonardo da Vinci, which are attributed to his favourite student Giovanni Antonio Boltraffio, his friend Raphael and his colleagues Domenico Ghirlandaio and Cariani.